About

 Armadale FDV Hub funded to deliver in partnership with HOPE community services

-Our Vision is that Aboriginal people, their families and communities are empowered, and have the skills and supports, to improve and maintain their social and emotional wellbeing.
+Aboriginal people, their families and communities have the skills and supports to improve and maintain strong social, cultural and emotional wellbeing.

 The social challenges faced by Aboriginal communities are complex and interwoven.
 We understand the significant inter-generational trauma that Aboriginal people have experienced arising from colonial history and adverse policies that have eroded their cultural identity, spirituality, kinship, knowledge, practices and cultural connections.
 Many Aboriginal Australians continue to be traumatised by racism, incarceration, identity issues, exploitation and abuse.